gustavocorreiaof/BackEndAPI/README.md

 - ✅ Base methods: Create, Update, Delete, and Transactions
 - ✅ Data validation
 - ✅ Middleware to log exceptions to MongoDB
+- ✅ Send Email for both parts of transaction
 - 🛠️ Integration tests using NUnit
 - [] Publish Message on RabbitMQ
-- [] Create a microservice for sending emails and validate if the email was successfully sent.
 - [] JWT implementation for authentication
 - [] Use UnityOfWork
 - [] Use Elastic